calvinsettachatgul/aws_associate_solutions_architect/cross_region_replication_lab/cross_region_replication_lab.md

     create a new role for you
     enable versioning on sydney bucket

+create a new role

-do you think objects in current bucket have been replicated to sydney they are not in there yet not the existing but only newly created go to google aws command line tools aws google it
+do you think objects in current bucket have been replicated to sydney?
+    they are not in there yet not the existing but only newly created
+        copy the contents
+    go to google
+        aws command line tools aws
+        google it!

 aws cli
 install this

 64 bit
 mac or linux using pip

+mac users use pip

 pip install awscli